Freedom Of Information Act (FOIA)

-If a request for a very large number of records is made, and it is determined that it cannot be provide within 12 working days without disrupting other organizational responsibilities, the County may petition the court for additional time to respond to your request.
-However, FOIA requires that a reasonable effort be made to reach an agreement concerning the production or the records before going to court to ask for more time.
+- If the Sheriff's Office cannot respond to a request within the five-day period, you will be informed in writing, explaining the conditions that make the response impossible.
+This will allow seven additional working days to respond to the request, providing a total of 12 working days to respond. if a request for a very large number of records is made, and it is determined that they cannot be provided within the 12 working days without disrupting other organizational responsibilities, the Sheriff's Office may petition the court for additional time to respond to your request.
+However, FOIA requires that a reasonable effort be made to reach an agreement concerning producing the records before going to court to ask for more time.

-- Staff Time: depending on the time involved hourly staff charges may be assessed.
+- Staff Time: depending on the time involved, an hourly staff charge may be applied.

-- If the estimated cost is more than $200, a deposit may be required (not to exceed the amount of the estimate), before proceeding with your request.
-The five days to respond to a request does not include the time between a request for a deposit and a response from the requestor.
+- It the estimated cost is more than two hundred dollars, a deposit may be required (not to exceed the amount of the estimate) before proceeding with your request.
+The five days to respond to a request does not include the time between a request for a deposit and a response from the requester.

 - If requested, an estimate of the charges will be provided prior to supplying the records requested.

-- If money is owed from a previous FOIA request that has remained unpaid for more than 30 days, Gloucester County may require payment of the past-due bill before responding to a new FOIA request.
+- If money is owed from a previous FOIA request that has remained unpaid for more than 30 days, the Sheriff's Office may require payment of the past-due bill before responding to a new FOIA request.

 - A request must ask for existing records or documents.
-FOIA allows for inspection or copying of records; it does not apply to situations asking general questions about the work of (the Department), nor does it require (the Department) to create a record that does not exist.
+FOIA allows for inspection or copying of records: it does not apply to situations asking general questions about the work of the agency, nor does it require the Sheriff's Office to create a record that does not exist.

 - You may be contacted if there are questions about a request, to ensure that the appropriate records are being provided.

 The Code of Virginia allows any public body to withhold certain records from public disclosure.
-Gloucester County Government commonly withholds records subject to exemptions such as:
+The Sheriff's Office commonly withholds records subject to exemptions such as: